Reviewing Charles & Colvard, Ltd. (NASDAQ:CTHR) and Brilliant Earth Group (NASDAQ:BRLT)

 Charles & Colvard, Ltd. has higher revenue and earnings than Brilliant Earth Group.

-29.1% of Charles & Colvard, Ltd. shares are held by institutional investors.
-Comparatively, 3.0% of Brilliant Earth Group shares are held by institutional investors.
-18.8% of Charles & Colvard, Ltd. shares are held by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.
+29.1% of Charles & Colvard, Ltd. shares are owned by institutional investors.
+Comparatively, 3.0% of Brilliant Earth Group shares are owned by institutional investors.
+18.8% of Charles & Colvard, Ltd. shares are owned by insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.

 Profitability